Illustration showing how to write the best cold email that gets opened and answered.

 • Healthcare: Emphasize patient outcomes, compliance, efficiency Example: "Reducing [specific healthcare challenge] by 28%"

-At HyperGen, we've built systems to automatically gather these personalization points from various sources, to create subject lines that feel personally crafted for each recipient, even when sending at scale.
+We've built systems to automatically gather these personalization points from various sources, to create subject lines that feel personally crafted for each recipient, even when sending at scale.

 Now that you've nailed your subject line and gotten that coveted open, it's time for your message to shine.
-The goal isn't just to be read—it's to trigger a response that starts a conversation.

 Would you believe that the ideal cold email length is just 50 to 125 words?
 It's true!
 Emails in this sweet spot typically achieve significantly higher response rates, while anything longer sees engagement drop dramatically.